utz82/ZX-Spectrum-1-Bit-Routines/zbmod/readme.txt

 Alternatively, you can use interactive-compile.cmd/.sh to interactively set these parameters.

-HINT 1: If you get a lot of noise between rows, you can manually adjust the nextFrame pointers in the sample data.
-These normally point to "core0".
-Increase the value after "core" until the noise is reduced.
-The maximum is "core21".

-HINT 2: It is usually a good idea to send your samples through a low-pass filter with a cutoff of around 4400 Hz, because any frequency above this threshold will produce aliasing sounds in zbmod.
+HINT: It is usually a good idea to send your samples through a low-pass filter with a cutoff of around 4400 Hz, because any frequency above this threshold will produce aliasing sounds in zbmod.